Strategic transport group welcomes Hertfordshire and Swindon to its ranks

 Hertfordshire County Council joined the alliance this week and earlier this month Swindon Borough Council’s Cabinet agreed that the Council confirm its intention to participate in EEH through its progression into a subnational transport body.

 This means 11 local transport authorities now make up EEH, with a total population of over 5.1 million and GVA of more than £143bn.

-Cllr Martin Tett, chairman of England’s Economic Heartland, said: “We are delighted Hertfordshire has joined England’s Economic Heartland.
+Cllr Martin Tett, chair of England’s Economic Heartland, said: “We are delighted Hertfordshire has joined England’s Economic Heartland.
 It will further strengthen our ability to join-up strategic infrastructure planning, and to speak with one, powerful voice on the region’s needs – not just in transport, but also wider infrastructure such as broadband and utilities.

 “With Swindon also recently coming on board, it shows the momentum that England’s Economic Heartland has achieved since being formed just three years’ ago.
 We have always been clear that the opportunity of the ‘Oxford-Milton Keynes-Cambridge’ corridor extends far beyond those cities, and actually runs from west coast to east coast, and from the borders of north London to the south Midlands.
 We are always open to hearing from authorities who feel they fit into this wider geography.”

 Cllr David Renard, leader of Swindon Borough Council, said: “Joining England’s Economic Heartland will bring significant economic benefits to Swindon and we are already working closely with other partners within the group to realise the game changing potential of the Oxfordshire to Cambridgeshire growth corridor.